Archie888/csharp-math-expression-parser/README.md

 # C# Math Expression Parser

-A compact and flexible mathematical expression parser and evaluator written in C#.
+A compact, easy to use and flexible mathematical expression parser and evaluator written in C#.
 This library allows you to parse and evaluate complex mathematical expressions at runtime, supporting a wide range of mathematical operations, functions, and constants.

 ## Features